 *Depending on the re-spooling.

 I had a small problem with this film, one of the rolls got a little bit messed up, my Nikon FM was starting to fail, and I got several unintended double exposures.
-Luckily enough, the other roll in the F100 during the trip to Vietnam came out perfectly, both shot at ISO 250.
+Luckily enough, the other roll in the F100 during a trip to Vietnam came out perfectly, both shot at ISO 250.
 When I started scanning the film, I was really expecting “Vivid” colors, some over-saturated stuff, kind of like the old Fujifilm “Fortia” However, the image is contrasty but with a little bit washed off colors, with a pastel blue tone all around.
 Especially in the shade areas.

 Red is the color that most stands out, the red tones are vibrant and differentiate from the rest of the scene.
-The film is day balanced, however the slight blue tint that I found seems to work great in night scenes too.
+The film is day balanced, however, the slight blue tint that I found seems to work great in night scenes too.

 Blues are amazing, there is plenty of detail and tonalities in the transition.
 The skies look really vibrant and dark, same for the water.
 Although the blue tint also affects the black tones and make them kind of really dark blue, instead of black.
-Like the buildings or the mountains in these two pictures, I believe it gives a god cool, cinematic effect.
+Like the buildings or the mountains in these two pictures, I believe it gives a cool, cinematic effect.

 Reds are great, blues too, affordable film, there’s something fishy going on here.
 What about greens and yellows… And that is the drawback of this film.
-Greens and yellows, are totally washed off.
+Greens and yellows are totally washed off.
 Really flat colors, without any “pop out” feeling.
 Especially the green tones.
 Yellows are a bit better, but not by much.

 In this picture we can feel how the yellow in the wall is a little bit better, but i think is just related to the high contrast of the situation.
 Still not very vibrant.